-f) INTERNATIONAL TREATIES and FORUMS:
+g) INTERNATIONAL TREATIES and FORUMS:

-Canada previously was part of the now dissolved Codex Alimentarius Commission Task Force on Foods Derived from Biotechnology through HC's activities with the Commission.
-Canada is also part of the Organization for Economic Co-operation and Development (OECD), and HC participates on the OECD Task Force for the Safety of Novel Foods and Feeds.
+Canada previously was part of the now dissolved Codex Alimentarius Commission Task Force on Foods Derived from Biotechnology through Health Canada's activities with the Commission.
+Canada is also part of the Organization for Economic Co-operation and Development (OECD), and Health Canada participates on the OECD Task Force for the Safety of Novel Foods and Feeds.
 Additionally, Canada is a member of the World Organisation for Animal Health (OIE).
 Canada allows for the importation, production, and sale of approved animal biotechnologies as well as engaging in research.
-Canada also supports the Joint Statement on Innovative Agricultural Production Technologies.
+Canada also supports the Joint Statement on Innovative Agricultural Production Technologies. h) RELATED ISSUES: None.

-Part F: Marketing
+PART F: MARKETING